sanson0/outrun/README.md

 * If the sequence is wrong, the game resets after message is displayed, progress is lost.
 * The star continues to move around the board until the next question mark or last tile is reached.
 * If the last tile is reached, a message saying 'Well played' appears under control panel.

+[Screenshots of testing](assets/docs/game_in_action.pdf) were taken as the game was in progress and show some of the main features of the game.
+This testing was repeated for different screen sizes, mobile device screen shots were shown in the testing file.

 Testing of responsive design is demonstrated by screenshots of the game at different screen widths.
 [link to responsive design results](assets/docs/responsive_design.pdf)